 2 courses – Senior Seminar

 The department encourages study abroad, particularly in summers or in one semester of the junior year, and is eager to help facilitate internships and funded research.
 These possibilities often contribute very meaningfully to the senior essay project.
+The department accepts transfer credits for the Religion major upon review of the transferred courses.
+A Religion major who transfers from another program must complete all required Barnard Religion courses (Lab, Theory, and the Senior Seminar) and at least three additional courses in the Barnard or Columbia Religion department.

 A Religion minor comprises five Religion courses at any level, one of which must be Religion V3799, “Theory.”
 In addition, students are encouraged to include among the remaining four courses at least one seminar.
 Students intending to minor in Religion should contact the department chair.